August 31, 2015

 - Idaho has a third-offense felony animal cruelty law.

-- Within the 43 states that have first-offense felony cruelty laws, several have a first-offense provision for aggravated cruelty, torture, companion animal cruelty, etc. in addition to a second-offense provision for cruelty to animals.
+- Among the 43 states that have first-offense felony cruelty laws, a majority are limited to cases involving aggravated cruelty, torture, or cruelty to companion animals.

 - Alaska (third in 2008, first in 2010)